system76/docs/_articles/system-firmware.md

 ### Before You Begin

-* Make sure the laptop is **plugged into power** for the entire firmware updating process.
+* Make sure the laptop is **plugged into the AC Adapter as USB Type-C charging is not supported** for the entire firmware updating process.

 * **Disconnect external devices**, including any displays or USB devices.